tjohnston-softdev/rsi-facebook-reach/readme.md

 ### Reposts
 Sometimes when you need to communicate something important to a fanbase, it needs to be posted more than once.
 Try to identify this important content and after the initial post has expired, make another, similar post for those who may not have seen the first one.

 If you choose to do this, try to post it at a different time in comparison to the original post.
 For example, you make a promotional post one day at 12pm.
 People might see it when they check their Facebook but consider that people have school, work, and other commitments.
 Not everybody checks in at the exact same time.
 Instead, you might repost the content at 7pm the following evening for example.
-Not everybody will be active within the same general time-frame.
 There may be a different crowd of people who check Facebook in the evenings and not on their lunch break.

 Something else to keep in mind is that it is a bad idea to directly repost the content as it appeared originally.
 Instead, you should try to *reiterate* the content and explain the same information in a different way.